 This, and similar accounts, seem consistent with my prior post.
 Trump was angry at Comey for disrespecting him, not affirming his fact-free accusations against the Obama Administration, and, more generally, for not carrying Trump’s water on the Russia investigation.
 There are two sweeping implications.
 None are, sadly, surprising.
 But they now take on new urgency.

 First, Trump is basically unhinged.
 In more technical language, he’s unfit to serve.
-I’m sure many presidents felt similarly about investigations against them—but Trump actually fired the head of the nation’s most important law-enforcement agency for falling to supporting an alternative reality.
+I’m sure many presidents felt similarly about investigations against them—but Trump actually fired the head of the nation’s most important law-enforcement agency for falling to support an alternative reality.
 This is, in the terms laid out by Jacob Levy, the mark of an authoritarian—driven, perhaps, by temperamental deficiencies that raise serious doubts about Trump’s continued status as President of the United States.

 Some of our past presidents have suffered from their own deficiencies and impairments, but few have surrounded himself with such a circle of charlatans, incompetents, ideologues, family members, and enablers.
 The exceptions to this parade of people who have no business near government include a handful of people at the NSC, the Department of Defense, Rick Perry at Energy—who, whatever his flaws, appears to take governance seriously—and a few others.
 Rosenstein, per Benjamin Wittes, was supposed to be one of the adults.
 But he has disgraced himself by crafting a transparently post-hoc rationalization for Comey’s removal.